bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

 We observe the same industry trend as the stack overflow result, that Postgres is becoming more desired among developers.
 But from our operating experience, the sophistication of Postgres does cost some handiness.
-If you are not familiar with Postgres, we suggest you to spin up an instance from the cloud provider, run a couple of queries to get a feel.
+If you are not familiar with Postgres, we suggest you spin up an instance from the cloud provider, run a couple of queries to get a feel.
 Sometimes, those extra goodies are not worthwhile and MySQL would be an easier choice.

 ---